Chart Color Schemes

 Agnes Water is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As per the latest Census evaluation in Agnes Water, 87.8% of dwellings were houses with the remaining 12.2% being semi-detached homes, apartments, or other types.
-This contrasts with Non-Metro Qld's figures of 76.4% houses and 23.6% other dwellings.
-Home ownership in Agnes Water stood at 44.4%, with mortgaged properties at 30.9% and rented ones at 24.7%.
-The median monthly mortgage repayment was $1,500, lower than Non-Metro Qld's average of $1,655.
-The median weekly rent in Agnes Water was $320, compared to Non-Metro Qld's $345.
-Nationally, Agnes Water's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The dwelling structure in Agnes Water, as per the latest Census, consists of 87.8% houses and 12.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Agnes Water stands at 44.4%, with mortgaged dwellings at 30.9% and rented ones at 24.7%.
+The median monthly mortgage repayment in the area is $1,500, lower than Regional Qld's average of $1,655.
+The median weekly rent figure in Agnes Water is recorded at $320, compared to Regional Qld's $345.
+Nationally, Agnes Water's mortgage repayments are significantly lower than the Australian average of $1,863, while rents are substantially below the national figure of $375.

 Frequently Asked Questions - Housing